symbolicdata/symbolicdata.github.io/PolynomialSystems.Sage.markdown

 Polynomial Systems and Sage
 ---------------------------

+On this page we explain how a Computer Algebra System like Sage can be used to both enhance and process Linked Data.
+This serves as a blueprint of a possible method that can be applied to other Linked Mathematical Data.

 ### Prerequisites

 Sage obviously is needed, it can be obtained here: <http://www.sagemath.org/> Once downloaded and unzipped, with will be located in a folder \$SAGE\_ROOT.
 Sage comes with its own Python version.
 Scripts using the Sage libraries can be run with